gStart9/JoinMarket-Docs/High-level-design.md

 ### The CoinJoinOrder object

-The `CoinJoinOrder` object is perhaps poorly named; it manages the process of negotiating a single transaction with a taker for this maker, once a order fill request has been received.
+The `CoinJoinOrder` object is perhaps poorly named; it manages the process of negotiating a single transaction with a taker for this maker, once an order fill request has been received.
 See [here](https://github.com/Joinmarket-Org/joinmarket-docs/blob/master/encryption_protocol.txt) for the steps of negotiation.

 If the negotiation is successful from the maker's point of view, it will add a notification function to the list `txnotify_fun` in the `BlockchainInterface` instance, and thus register callbacks `unconfirm_callback` and `confirm_callback` for this transaction.